Audio4Linux/JDSP4Linux/README.md

 #### 2. Bass boost filter type?

-A: Effect have 2 option to boost low frequency, IIR based is obsoleted, eqaulizer already do the job.
+A: Effect have 3 option to boost low frequency, IIR based is obsoleted, eqaulizer already do the job.

    Linear phase filter type is work on convolution basis.
 When user change the bass boost parameter, engine will compute new low pass filter impulse response.

-   4095 order FIR filter should work on all frequency listed on options, 1023 order should work well above 80Hz.
+   4094/8190 order FIR filter should work on all frequency listed on options, 1022 order should work well above 80Hz.

 #### 3. What is convolver?

 A: Convolver is a effect apply convolution mathematical operation on audio signal, that perfectly apply user desired impulse response on music, it could simulate physical space.

-   Effect itself require audio file(.wav/.irs/.flac) to become impulse response source. x86 Android device may perform better.
+   Effect itself require audio file(.wav/.irs/.flac) to become impulse response source.

    For more info: [Convolution](https://en.wikipedia.org/wiki/Convolution) and [Convolution reverb](https://en.wikipedia.org/wiki/Convolution_reverb)